clartaq/cwiki/resources/private/md/Other_Wiki_Software.md

 ### Pros ###

-- Combines many of the features of a spreadsheet, mind mapper, outliner, and text editor.
+- It combines many of the features of a spreadsheet, mind mapper, outliner, and text editor.

 ### Cons ###

 - A zillion more keystroke commands to memorize.
-- The build process is not too easy.
+- The build process is not simple.

 ## MediaWiki ##

-[MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) is the 800 pound gorilla of wikis.
-This is largely due to the fact that it is so well-known, being the wiki upon which [Wikipedia](https://www.wikipedia.org/) is based.
+[MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) is the 800-pound gorilla of wikis.
+This is mostly because it is so well-known, being the wiki upon which [Wikipedia](https://www.wikipedia.org/) is based.
 I like it a lot -- some of the features of CWiki are designed to imitate MediaWiki -- but it is overkill for what I want.

 ### Features ###

 - Written in PHP.
 - Very robust.
-- Supports version control of pages.
+- It supports version control of pages.

 ### Pros ###

-- Incredible amounts of documentation.
+- There are incredible amounts of documentation.
 - Very flexible and extensible.

 ### Cons ###